CognitiveComputationLab/ccobra/docs/source/usage/installation.rst

 From the Repository
 -------------------

-Currently, the only way of installing the ORCA package is directly from the repository.
+Currently, the only way of installing the CCOBRA package is directly from the repository.
 The following steps are required to install the package on your
 system: